alecramsay/pg/docs/_pages/background.markdown

 ## Scope

-I chose to study the 37 states apportioned three or more congressional districts in the 2020 census.
+Alec chose to study the states apportioned two or more congressional districts in the 2020 census.
-With only two districts, a state has many Voronoi diagrams.
+Maine has to be skipped due to data issues, leaving 42 states in the study.

 This analysis uses maps drawn in Dave's Redistricting.
 Besides the official maps used for the 2022 congressional elections,